-The rest of this paper is organized as follows.
-Pouzet's construction, and properties of the resulting (uncountably large) collection of factor-closed binary languages, are given in Section~\ref{sec-pouzet-factors}.
-In Sections~\ref{sec-rightward-yearning} and~\ref{sec-construction} we show how each such language can be used to construct a permutation class of a particular type, via ``pin sequences''.
-After establishing decomposition properties of the permutations that these classes contain in Sections~\ref{sec-decomp} and~\ref{sec-indecomposable}, we show in Section~\ref{sec-wqo} that each such class is well-quasi-ordered.
-To complete the proof of Theorem~\ref{thm-wqo-not-algebraic}, in Section~\ref{sec-enum} we show that any two such permutation classes constructed from distinct languages cannot have the same enumeration sequence.
-Section~\ref{sec-sequences}, which relies only on Section~\ref{sec-pouzet-factors}, covers the result concerning binary sequences.
-Some closing remarks are given in Section~\ref{sec-concluding}.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec-pouzet-factors}, we present Pouzet’s construction and the properties of the resulting (uncountably large) collection of factor-closed binary languages.
+Sections~\ref{sec-rightward-yearning} and~\ref{sec-construction} describe how these languages can be used to construct permutation classes, via pin sequences.
+We analyze the decomposition properties of the resulting classes in Sections~\ref{sec-decomp} and~\ref{sec-indecomposable}, and establish that each such class is well-quasi-ordered in Section~\ref{sec-wqo}.
+In Section~\ref{sec-enum}, we show that these classes have distinct enumeration sequences, completing the proof of our main result.
+The paper concludes with some final remarks in Section~\ref{sec-concluding}.